emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
 1. Site works well, but doesn't look too great on mobile. 🟡
 1. Site does not have a custom player. ❌

 ***
+## LookMovie
+### Score: 18/26
+1. 10 second wait to get to content. ❌
+1. Site is capped at 480p. ❌
+1. Good for both new and old content. ✔️
+1. Only 1 source but it is fast and rarely fails. ✔️
+1. Site does have episode auto-next. ✔️
+1. Site has nice UI, feels modern, search shows results as you type. ✔️
+1. Site has built in subs for most content, allows you to upload your own and make adjustments. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site does not have watch lists, continue watching or history. ❌
+1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
+1. Site looks good + works well on mobile. ✔️
+1. Site does have a custom player. ✔️

+***
 ## Nova